 More recently, the Grattan Institute’s budget policy director, Danielle Wood, has said that, “A person earning $100,000 a year in wages or salary pays a little over $26,000 in income tax.
 A person who received a $100,000 inheritance from a deceased family member does not pay a cent of tax.”

 She did add that any estate tax policy was "heinously unpopular" at the ballet box.
 Which means there’s very little political will to review the current arrangement.

 Around the world

 Other western nations have maintained estate taxes of varying amounts.
-The top four nations for estate tax are outlined below.
+The top five nations for estate tax are outlined below.

 The OECD average is 15%, but again, that number becomes quite fuzzy when you take into account various thresholds.

 Planning for the future